 Buccaneer Athletic Tradition

 Though Barry University is still young when it comes to intercollegiate athletics, it is a heavyweight when it comes to national success.
-Over the first 28 years of Buccaneer Athletics, Barry has already won nine national championships -- three each in women's soccer and volleyball and one each in men's golf, men's tennis and women's tennis.
-In addition, Barry has crowned 243 All-Americans in 13 different sports and 272 Scholar All-Americans, sending numerous teams and individuals to post-season playoffs and national championship competitions.
+Over the first 29 years of Buccaneer Athletics, Barry has already won 11 national championships -- three each in women's soccer and volleyball, two each in men's golf and men's tennis and one in women's tennis.
+In addition, Barry has crowned 259 All-Americans in 13 different sports and 299 Scholar All-Americans, sending numerous teams and individuals to post-season playoffs and national championship competitions.

 The Buccaneer athletic program is one of the most competitive in NCAA Division II.
-The men's and women's tennis teams have advanced to the NCAA Tournament 19 straight years, tied for the most appearances in school history.
-The women's tennis team earned their 20th total bid in 2012, one more than men's tennis and two more than women's soccer.
+The men's and women's tennis teams have advanced to the NCAA Tournament 20 straight years, tied for the most appearances in school history.
+The women's tennis team earned their 22nd total bid in 2013, two more than men's tennis and three more than women's soccer.

 In 2001-02, seven of the Bucs' 12 teams earned NCAA Tournament bids, led by the volleyball team which won the national championship.
 Women's golf posted a second-place finish in their first trip to the national finals.
 Women's tennis finished third for the second straight year.
 Rowing was fourth at the first-ever national championship regatta.
 Softball finished fifth in their third trip to the national finals.
 And the women's soccer and men's tennis teams each reached the regional finals.
-The Bucs earned 450 points in the Sears Director's Cup competition, breaking the mark of 355 they had set in 2000-01.
-Barry finished 11th overall in the competition and first among private institutions, thre second time they finished as the top private school in Division II.
+Barry finished 11th overall in the competition and first among private institutions, thre second time they finished as the top private school in Division II (1997-98 when they finished third overall).

 Barry's athletic program was guided to national prominence by Dr. G. Jean Cerra, who served as Director of Athletics from June 1991 until January 1998.
 Under her leadership, the Barry athletic program has attained overwhelming success at the conference, regional, and national levels.
 Barry has also gained acclaim for its emphasis on academics.